Chauncey H. Cooke: American Civil War

 In August 1862, Cooke joined the U.S. Army with the 25th Wisconsin Volunteer Infantry Regiment.
-He was 16 years old and thus underage at the time, but was this was not noticed by his superiors.
+He was 16 years old and thus underage at the time, but this was not noticed by his superiors.
 He joined the U.S. Army as both he and his father were abolitionists who were opposed to slavery.
 Upon joining the army, Cooke's father reminded of him of why he was fighting for the United States, saying to him, "Don't forget that there are four million slaves whose hope of liberty is at stake in this war."

 However, after he joined the army, his unit was sent to Minnesota to fight Sioux Native Americans.
 Cooke disliked this for two reasons, first as he had joined the army to fight against the Confederacy and its cause of slavery, and second because he had a favorable opinion of Native Americans and felt that they were being treated unfairly by the U.S. government.
 The unit's mission in Minnesota ended without major combat in November 1862, as the reason for its deployment had been resolved.
 The unit was then sent to Illinois and arrived there in February 1863.
 Afterwards, they then headed to Kentucky.